What Happens To Seized Assets From Money Laundering In Singapore?

 Laws In Singapore About Seized Assets From Money Laundering

 In Singapore, the seizure of assets in money laundering cases is governed by strict laws designed to ensure transparency, accountability, and fairness.
-These laws provide the legal framework for identifying, freezing, and confiscating assets suspected to be proceeds of crime or used in illegal activities.
+These laws provide the legal framework for identifying, freezing, and confiscating assets suspected of being proceeds of crime or used in illegal activities.

 1. Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act (CDSA)